sarmadna/myconfig/README.md

 # MyConfig

 ## Introduction

 This repo contains script files that handle post-installation tasks and install the apps that I would like to use on my PC.

-For now I am using Fedora so the script files are only for Fedora Linux.
-But the dotfiles can be used for any other distros.

 ## Linux post-installation tasks